JDilrew/zest/README.md

-# Purpose
+# Intro

-Framework agnostic, its a js testing library need a plugin specifically for pulse, besides that it shouldn't matter

-The functionality of a test framework:
+The core-functionality of a js testing framework:

 1. Efficiently search for test files
 2. Run all the tests in parallel